whitemike889/notcat/README.md

 been sent to it.
 Much like statnot, but even simpler (and significantly more performant).

-Depends on gio/gobject/glib for its dbus implementation; the intent is to shrink these dependencies as much as possible to make it simple to swap them out if desired.
+Depends on gio/gobject/glib for its dbus implementation and main loop; the intent is to shrink these dependencies as much as possible to make it simple to swap them out if desired.

 DISCLAIMER: notcat is in early stages, and as of now, doesn't even fully implement the desktop notification API.
 In particular, it doesn't (really)